Arup Mitra: Early life and career

+He has authored a large number of research papers in various reputed journals, both international and national, and edited volumes.
+Besides, he has several books to his credit.
 He is also on editorial board of various journals such as Indian Journal of Labour Economics, editorial board member of International Journal of Sustainable Development Research and other journals.

 Books

 Some of the books, he has authored and coauthored, include the following: